Azure/azure-iot-middleware-freertos/README.md

 ## Support

 - Found a bug or need help with the library?
 Feel free to search through old issues to see if others have had similar problems.
 Otherwise, please open a new issue on [our GitHub issues][https://github.com/Azure/azure-iot-middleware-freertos/issues].
 - Need Support with Azure services?
-Every customer with an active Azure subscription has access to [support](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request) with guaranteed response time.
-Consider submitting a ticket and get assistance from Microsoft support team.
+Every customer with an active Azure subscription has access to [support](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request) with guaranteed response times.
+Consider submitting a ticket and get assistance from the Microsoft support team.

 ## Contributing